NETWAYS/icinga-installer/README.md

-# Simple installer for Icinga based on Puppet modules
+# Simple installer for the Icinga software stack

 Setup an Icinga 2 with MySQL support for IDO, an Apache and Icinga Web 2 using PHP-FPM.
 For Icinga Web 2 also a MySQL Backend is installed by default.
 To switch to PostgreSQL use the interactive Mode (icinga-installer -i).